Pinnata/pinnata-interface/README.md

-# nomspace-interface
+# Dahlia Interface

-Frontend for the Nomspace protocol.
+Frontend for the Dahlia yield farming protocol.

 ## Developing